-+ Demographic - What age, gender, income and what occupation are they?
+- Demographics – What age, gender, income, and what occupation are they?

-+ Psycho graphic - What personality, values, lifestyles, attitude do they have?
+- Psychographic – What personality, values, lifestyles, attitudes do they have?

 Remember what you identify the market as is crucial as they are the people you are trying to sell your product or service to.
 Selling to the wrong market will generate no sales and no income for the business.
 That’s why identifying your market is crucial to a business.

 A good way to look at businesses identifying their target market is through adverts on Television.
 What program are you watching?
 Let’s say ‘The X factor’.
 Now, this is a music program, therefore, all the adverts will be music-related or entertainment-related as the people that are watching it like entertainment or music.
 Therefore, if they see an advert with entertainment or music they like, they might want it.
 You can identify target markets of businesses through where they place their advertisement on TV.